Katie Stevens

-Katherine Mari Stevens (born December 8, 1992) is an American actress and singer, known for finishing in eighth place on the ninth season of American Idol and starring as Karma Ashcroft in Faking It and Jane Sloan in The Bold Type.
+Katie Stevens is an American actress and singer, known for finishing in eighth place on the ninth season of American Idol and starring as Karma Ashcroft in Faking It and Jane Sloan in The Bold Type.

 Early life

 Stevens grew up in Middlebury, Connecticut, the daughter of Mark and Clara (née Francisco) Stevens.
 She graduated from Pomperaug High School in Southbury in June 2010.
 She was named the 2009 Westbury Outstanding Teen at the Greater Watertown Scholarship Pageant.

 Stevens is of Portuguese descent on her mother's side and speaks Portuguese.
 She was instrumental in the creation of the Evan Gagnon Memorial Scholarship Fund, which gives college scholarships to the seniors of Pomperaug High School (Evan Gagnon, who died in January 2009 at the age of two, was the son of Stevens' Spanish teacher.)
 She was a member of Pomperaug High School's varsity swim team for four years.
 Stevens first performed for an audience at the age of five years, when she sang the national anthem at a party for a politician in her hometown.

 When she was seven years old, she sang "From This Moment On" at an aunt's wedding.
 She has long been active in her local theater community.
 She played Dorothy in both BSS Children's Theater and Main Street Theater's production of The Wizard of Oz.
 At Main Street Theater Stevens also played the role of Sharpay in High School Musical and "The Cat" in Honk.
 She played Nellie Forbush in Pomperaug High School's South Pacific alongside Gary Dwyer as Emile DeBeque.
 She performed at Carnegie Hall at the age of 13.